ChaoKuan-Lin/docs/mkdocs/integrations/ios.md

-# MoBagel-ios-SDK
+# MoBagel iOS SDK
-Use MoBagel-ios-SDK to quickly install MoBagel to your device(s).
-MoBagel-ios-SDK is an open-source ios library that makes it easy to integrate your ios application with MoBagel.
+Use MoBagel iOS SDK to quickly install MoBagel to your device(s).
+MoBagel iOS SDK is an open-source ios library that makes it easy to integrate your ios application with MoBagel.
 ​
-​
 ---
 # Preparation
-​
 ## Creating an account
 If you do not have an account, please create an account [here](https://app.mobagel.com/signup).
 After you create an account, you will be directed to the dashboard.
 ​